umarfarook882/WAF-Rule-Writing-part-3/README.md

       user_login=fos%40gmail.com&redirect_to=&wp-submit=Get+New+Password
 <br>

-    3.As in our case HOST Header is one where attacker try to change the Host for this exploit to work.
+    3.As in our case HOST (http Header) is one where attacker try to change the Host name for this exploit to work.
     4.I have written a rule to check the Host Header, whenever the user requesting for resetting the  password for admin account.
-So if host header value doesn't it match with actual host name.
+So if host header  doesn't it match with actual host name.
 WAF will block it with status:403.

 <br>